IAMconsortium/nomenclature/docs/api/countries.rst

 For consistency with established conventions in the modelling community, several country names are shortened compared to ISO 3166-1, e.g. from "Bolivia, Plurinational State of" to "Bolivia".
-Also, "Kosovo" is added even though it is not a universally recognized state.
+Also, "Kosovo" is added (with alpha_3 code "KOS", following the `IOC <https://olympics.com/ioc/kosovo>`_), even though it is not a universally recognized state and not oficially included in ISO 3166-1.
 See the full list of changes on GitHub_.

 You can access the list of countries via the model registration `Excel template`_.